elixir-europe/infectious-diseases-toolkit/contribute/editorial-board-guide.md

 Infectious Diseases Toolkit pages from other sections can be displayed as "Related Infectious Diseases Toolkit pages" in a page, grouped by section.

-An overview of all Infectious Diseases Toolkit pages and their `page_id` can be found in the [Website overview page](/contribute/website-overview).
+An overview of all Infectious Diseases Toolkit pages and their `page_id` can be found in the [List of page IDs](/contribute/website-overview) page.

 ```yml